The Snow at the Palisade

 For days, the snow had been falling.

-Smoke from 40-odd chimneys braided into the cold air above the settlement.
+Smoke from 40-odd chimneys braided into the cold air above Deerfield.
 The town pulled inward for winter.
 Cattle were brought close.
 Gates were barred.

-Along the wooden palisade surrounding Deerfield, in western Massachusetts, drifts had grown into a second wall — higher, softer, treacherous, nearly reaching the top.
+Along the wooden palisade surrounding the western Massachusetts settlement, drifts had grown into a second wall — higher, softer, treacherous, nearly reaching the top.

 Quiet settled heavily over the town, but no one mistook it for safety.